sgnl05/sgnl05-racktables/README.md

    class { '::racktables':
      vhost       => 'racktables.example.com',
      release     => 'RackTables-0.20.10',
-     mysqlrootpw => 'strongpassword123.XXXabc',
+     mysqlrootpw => 'make_a_strong_password',
      mysqldb     => 'racktables',
      mysqluser   => 'racktables',
-     mysqluserpw => 'otherstrongpasswordXXX123XXX.abc',
+     mysqluserpw => 'make_another_strong_password',
      mysqlhost   => 'localhost',
    }
 ```

 When installation is complete, dont forget to set the attribute 'secretfile' to "readonly".
-You can also remove the 'mysqlrootpw' attribute, as it is now stored in /root/.my.cnf on the local server.
+You can also remove the 'mysqlrootpw' attribute, as it is now stored in /root/.my.cnf on the target server.

 In other words, after installation is done your class should look like this: